RhettRautsaw/GIS_Tutorial/qGIS_Tutorial.md

 conda create -n qgis_env qgis
 ```

-If you are on a Windows or Linux (or if you monsters don't want to use Anaconda), then it shouldn't be too  hard to download and install from the website: [QGIS](https://www.qgis.org/en/site/).
-However, you're on your own.
-Good luck!
+Unfortunately, the conda version of QGIS is missing some things like the [SAGA](http://www.saga-gis.org/en/index.html) and [GRASS](https://grass.osgeo.org/) GIS plugin packages.
+We don't need them here, but if you want them then it shouldn't be too hard to download and install QGIS from their [website](https://www.qgis.org/en/site/).

 # Launching QGIS